ioannaplati/client-management-system/README.md

 Javascript's Axios HTTP Library was used in order to make the REST API calls from the react app.

-To start the application run:
+To start the application:

+Make sure that Spring Boot app as well as MySQL Server are running, then start the react app (node.js and npm are required) by running:

 `npm start`